Optavia Review: The Best Weight Loss Diet?

 | |

 Optavia is a weight loss program that includes coaching and meal delivery.
-The company claims that their program is clinically proven to work, and "designed by physicians, dietitians and scientists."
+The company claims that their program is clinically proven to work, and "designed by dietitians, scientists and physicians."

-But is Optavia actually proven in clinical research to cause weight loss?
-And if so, how much average weight loss was achieved on their program?
-Are the meals healthy?
-And how do real users rate and describe the effects of the Optavia diet?
+But is Optavia actually proven in clinical studies to cause weight loss?
+And if so, how much?
+Do the meals contain any unhealthy ingredients?
+And why was Optavia sued in 2022?

-In this article we'll answer all of these questions and more as we review results from the clinical trial that tested Optavia for weight loss.
+In this article we'll answer all of these questions and more, as we review results from clinical studies on Optavia for weight loss.

 Does Optavia Cause Weight Loss?

-A clinical trial published in the Obesity Science & Practice journal tested the effects of the Optavia diet on weight loss.
+A clinical trial published in the Obesity Science & Practice journal tested the effects of the Optavia diet on weight.

 The study lasted 16 weeks, and compared three diets: Optavia, Medifast and a self-directed, reduced-calorie diet.